CentecNetworks/sonic-platform-modules-e582/README.md

-# sonic-platform-modules-e582
+# sonic-platform-modules-e582-48x6q
-Centec E582-48X6Q platform, include fan, temp, eeprom...
+Device drivers for support of Centec e582-48x6q for the SONiC project